 Profit sharing is attractive to business owners because of its flexibility.
 Employers can choose how much to allot to employees each year based on the amount of revenue taken in.
 There is no required minimum.
 If the company has a bad year, the employer has the option of giving very little or nothing at all to employee accounts.

 Employees are usually enrolled automatically in profit sharing once they become eligible.
 Companies can choose eligibility requirements based on age and length of service.
 A company is allowed to contribute up to 25% of an employee’s salary or $66,000 (whichever is less) in 2023.
 This amount is indexed annually for inflation.

 Typically, companies set up vesting schedules that dictate how long workers must be employed in order to claim profit-sharing contributions when they move to another job or retire.
 Once employees are fully vested, they can take the entire amount contributed on their behalf and roll it over to an IRA or to a new employer’s qualified retirement plan.

-Generally, you must begin taking required minimum distributions after reaching age 72.
+Generally, you must begin taking required minimum distributions after reaching age 73 (for individuals who reach age 72 after December 31, 2022).
+If you attained age 72 in 2022 or earlier, you are already required to take annual RMDs.
+The RMD age will rise to 75 in 2033.
 You can elect to withdraw the assets as a lump sum and be taxed on the entire value of the fund or you can set up a minimum distribution schedule based on your life expectancy.